Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Supplementary Materials for Section

 \subsubsection{Comparison to \citep{imbens2022long}}

-After the publication of the first draft of our work, \cite{imbens2022long} also proposing an approach for identification of long-term causal effects based on proximal causal inference framework.
-The main identification result of that work is weaker than ours, as it is based on stronger assumptions.
+After the release of the first draft of our work, \cite{imbens2022long} also proposing an approach for identification of long-term causal effects based on proximal causal inference framework.
+Its main identification result in that work relies on stronger assumptions.
 Specifically, as for the internal validity of the experimental domain, the authors assume that for $a\in\{0,1\}$,

 for the external validity, the authors assume that for $a\in\{0,1\}$,